kemckinnmsft/M365HOL3001/instructions.md

 In this task, we will perform initial setup of WD ATP and onboard 2 machines.

-1. [] Switch to @lab.VirtualMachine(AdminPC).SelectLink, and log in using the details below:
+1. [] Switch to @lab.VirtualMachine(AdminPC).SelectLink, press @lab.CtrlAltDelete and log in using the details below:

 	+++NuckC+++